DylanFClark/Career-trajectory-NPV-calculator/readme.md

 A red seal would provide increased long term job security, and a set of specialized skills and experience, but postpone full time entry to the workforce due to education *requirements.

-## Link to DELIVERABLE C : Streamlit dashboard

-Note: An explanation for usage is included within the dashboard

 ## Causal Loop Diagram